 Counting calories will not lead to long-term weight loss or maintenance.

 In our day and time, you would think that weight loss is simple.
 Many of us have been taught to measure and count our way to weight loss.
-I am 100% certain that nearly everyone has tried calorie counting whether it was to gain or lose weight.
+I am 100% certain that nearly everyone has tried calorie counting, whether it was to gain or lose weight.
 I remember in high school health class reading about nutrition in order to gain muscle mass for football.
-Simply adding calories and changing or exercise seem like the perfect cure for weight gain, but little did I know that this was the worst technique for weight loss and maintenance.
+Simply adding calories and changing or exercising seems like the perfect cure for weight gain, but little did I know that this was the worst technique for weight loss and maintenance.

 The bottom line: Counting calories will not work by itself.
 Calorie intake is important, but it is more important that you eat quality foods and build a healthy lifestyle.
 Keeping track of your calories to get an estimate of exactly how much you’re eating, but it along will keep you fat because it is unsustainable for the longer term.